Skip to main content

 .save()

-Aerospike Connect for Spark provides functions to load data from Aerospike into a DataFrame and save a DataFrame into Aerospike
+Aerospike Connect for Spark loads data from Aerospike into a DataFrame and saves a DataFrame into Aerospike.

 Loading dataโ€‹